google/dart2java/README.md

 Dart Kernel
 ===========

+This is an older, modified version of Kernel to be used with dart2java only.
+Check https://github.com/dart-lang/kernel for the most recent version.

 **Dart Kernel** is a small high-level language derived from Dart.
 It is designed for use as an intermediate format for whole-program analysis and transformations, and as a frontend for codegen and execution backends.